princepspolycap/poly-canon-cam/README.md

 Once live view starts, `src/virtual_webcam.py` spins up two outputs automatically:

 - **Syphon server** (`PolyCanonCam_Syphon`) – add a *Syphon Client* source in OBS to ingest the feed directly with minimal latency.
 - **PyVirtualCam** – publishes the same frames to the system-wide **OBS Virtual Camera** device so browsers and conferencing apps recognize it as a regular webcam.
+  A dedicated delivery thread keeps a 10-frame ring buffer and pushes frames at a strict 24–30 FPS cadence, so OBS Virtual Camera never falls back to its logo even if the Canon feed wobbles.

 ### Requirements